david-davidson/linktagger.py/README.md

 `&utm_content=var3&utm_campaign=var4#contact">`

 ####Requirements:
-* Python 3+
+* Python 3+, which you can get <a href="https://www.python.org/downloads/">here</a>
-* An accurate path to where Python lives: on *nix, run `which python` (or `which python3`) and then update the first line of the script
+* An accurate path to wher Python lives on your machine: on *nix, run `which python` (or, if you&rsquo;re running multiple versions, `which python3`) and then update the first line of the script
-* Read/write/execute access to script: on *nix, just cd into the script&rsquo;s directory and run `chmod 777 linktagger.py`
+* Read/write/execute access to linktagger.py: on *nix, just cd into the script&rsquo;s directory and run `chmod 777 linktagger.py`

-Enjoy!
+<strong>Enjoy!</strong>

+P.S.
+On Linux?
+Check out linktagger.py&rsquo;s younger sibling, <a href="https://github.com/david-davidson/linkTagger.sh">linktagger.sh</a>